Long Island Addiction Treatment - Nassau County

 (Buprenorphine ER)

 Once-monthly injection that provides continuous release, eliminating daily dosing requirements.
+For patients stable on Suboxone treatment.

 Vivitrol